VoLTA: Vision-Language Transformer with Weakly-Supervised Local-Feature Alignment

-In this work, we propose to use BT for \textit{image-caption} pairs.
-Specifically, we use stochastic data augmentations for both images and texts\footnote{Image and text augmentations details can be found in Appendix \ref{sec:augmentation}}, and directly apply the BT objective for all the $2\times2$ pairs, resulting in additional supervision.
-Note that, this simple, straightforward and instinctive extension enables us to apply redundancy reduction in-between and across modalities, which intuitively results in superior visual representation.
-Moreover, in this bi-modal setting, we can pre-train a text encoder in parallell with the image encoder, and thus, can generalize our system to a wider range of uni- and multi-modal downstream applications.
+In this work, we use BT for \textit{image-caption} pairs.
+Specifically, we use stochastic data augmentations for both images and text\footnote{Augmentation details are provided in Appendix \ref{sec:augmentation}.}, and directly apply the BT objective for all the $2\times2$ pairs, resulting in additional supervision.
+Note this simple, straightforward, and instinctive extension enables us to apply redundancy reduction in between and across modalities, which intuitively results in superior visual representation.
+Moreover, in this bi-modal setting, we can pre-train a text encoder in parallel with the image encoder and, thus, can generalize our system to a broader range of uni- and multi-modal downstream applications.

-\textbf{Intra-modal Objective:} Intra-modal objective refers to applying the BT loss in-between the pairs of image and text embedddings.
+\textbf{Intra-modal Objective:} Intra-modal objective refers to applying the BT loss in-between pairs of image and text embeddings.
 Given an \textit{image-caption} pair, we first have two augmented views $(I,I')$ for each image, and two augmented views $(T,T')$ for each text.
 Then, we resort to Equation \ref{eq:loss_BT_L} individually for the image and text pairs.

-\textbf{Inter-modal Objective:} Inter-modal objective refers to applying the BT loss across the image and text embeddings.
-Since the image and text encoder can output features with different shapes, we design the projector layers with same output dimension.
-Hence, in addition to the original BT loss between $(I,I')$ in \cite{zbontar2021barlow}, we get three more loss terms - $(T,T')$, $(I,T')$, $(I',T)$, leading to $3\times$ diverse and high-quality additional supervision.
-The inter-modal BT losses can also directly be computed following Equation \ref{eq:loss_BT_L}.
+\textbf{Inter-modal Objective:} Inter-modal objective refers to applying the BT loss across image and text embeddings.
+Since the image and text encoders can output features with different shapes, we design the projector layers with same output dimension.
+Hence, in addition to the original BT loss between $(I,I')$ in \citet{zbontar2021barlow}, we get three more loss terms - $(T,T')$, $(I,T')$, $(I',T)$, leading to $3\times$ diverse and high-quality additional supervision.
+The inter-modal BT losses can be directly computed following Equation \ref{eq:loss_BT_L}.

 The resulting bi-modal BT loss is $\mathcal{L}_\mathrm{BT} = \sum_{k} \mathcal{L}^{k}_\mathrm{BT}$, $\forall \; k \in \{II', TT', IT', I'T\}$.